 This one is a classic and the edition a collectible!
 It is the well-known, didactic Christmas story “A Christmas Carol” by Charles Dickens, but every character is from the Micky Mouse universe.
 This makes the book more appealing to small children and less scary – especially when the part of the third ghost begins.

 A book about another world-famous Christmas story, the Nutcracker.
 You can find this wonderful story in tens of editions with different illustrations.
 I bought our greek edition just before we went to see a Ballet Performance of the Nutcracker.
 I love the story, the setting, the dreaminess of it.
 Ever since this book is part of our Advent Calendar!

 This one is a beautifully illustrated Christmas book that shows how something that someone doesn’t need anymore or has left over, can be turned into a present if it’s treated with love and care.
 I love it since it shows that presents prepared with love, bring joy to each and everyone, rich or poor, giver or receiver.

 5. Someday (Alisson Mc Ghee)

-A new book for this year’s calendar, although it is not about Christmas, it’s about mom’s love for her kids.
+A new book for this year’s calendar about mom’s love for her kids.
 If you are as sentimental as I am, you will love it.
 And cry over it.
 Big time.
 From the very beginning.
 But you will do your best to read it to your kids, especially to your daughter, without your voice breaking too much.
 Wonderful simple, this book is another one to keep and treasure for all years to come.

 If you don’t read books to your kids often, Christmas time and Christmas stories are ideal to finally start!
 Another wonderful tradition is to make your own Christmas Tree Ornaments, like the ones we made of glittery white clay or glitter foam sheets and photos!
 And of course, never forget making cookies!
 Every kid loves making, decorating and eating Christmas cookies, such as our Cookie Sleigh treat!